reductstore/.github/.github/pull_request_template.md

 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)
-- [ ] CHANGELOG.md have been updated (for bug fixes / features / docs)
+- [ ] CHANGELOG.md has been updated (for bug fixes / features / docs)

 ### What kind of change does this PR introduce?